panta82/node_argument_parsers/article.md

 - It supports varargs as the last argument, but for some reason it returns `[undefined]` in case none are given.
 My code had to make up for it.

 - It has solid help output, with defaults and types.
 There are a lot of other options there.
-For example, it offers hooks to colorize each element of the help screen (that *does* seem to be going a bit far).
+For example, it offers hooks to colorize each element of the help screen (which I didn't end up using).
 Due to incomplete state of documentation, I suspect there are at least some nuances I am missing here.

+#### Conclusion

-##### Sywac is a nice and ambitious attempt, but due to bugs, incomplete documentation and low bus factor, I can't recommend it at this point.
+Sywac is a nice and ambitious attempt, but due to bugs, incomplete documentation and low bus factor, I can't recommend it at this point.

 ### Sade